Print

 Description

 As a self-proclaimed soup aficionado, there are few things that I find more comforting on a chilly day than a cozy bowl of soup.
-This Italian Wedding Soup recipe is a longtime favorite, especially when I’m craving something that’s both comforting & light.
+This Italian Wedding Soup recipe is a longtime favorite, especially when I’m craving something that’s both comforting and fresh.

-Inspired by the traditional Italian soup we all know & love, this recipe has familiar flavor with a few feel-good twists: we’ve swapped traditional beef & pork meatballs with leaner poultry meatballs (feel free to make them using ground chicken or turkey!), opted for a combination of protein-rich quinoa & white beans in place of classic pasta, & laced the broth with a generous amount of lemon juice for deliciously bright flavor.
+Inspired by the traditional Italian soup we all know and love, this recipe has familiar flavor with a few feel-good twists: we’ve swapped traditional beef and pork meatballs with poultry meatballs (feel free to make them using ground chicken or turkey!), opted for quinoa and white beans in place of classic pasta, and laced the broth with a generous amount of lemon juice for deliciously bright flavor.

-The result is total lightened-up comfort food, ideal for a cozy & bright meal to warm up any chilly day.
-Leftovers reheat beautifully for easy lunches throughout the week, & they’re also super freezer-friendly – check out the Recipe Notes, below, for full instructions, along with a few alternate cooking methods & easy substitutions.
+The result is total fresh comfort food, ideal for a cozy and bright meal to warm up any chilly day.
+Leftovers reheat beautifully for easy lunches throughout the week, and they’re also super freezer-friendly – check out the Recipe Notes, below, for full instructions, along with a few alternate cooking methods and easy substitutions.

 Ingredients